Pointwise Weyl Laws for Schr\"odinger operators with singular potentials

 Both $\{e_{\tau_k}\}_{k=1}^\infty$ and $\{e^0_j\}_{j=1}^\infty$ are orthonormal bases for $L^2(M)$.
 Recall (see e.g. \cite{SoggeHangzhou}) that if $N^0(\la)$ denotes the Weyl counting function for $H^0$ then one has the sharp Weyl law

 where $\omega_n=\pi^{\frac n2}/\Gamma(\frac n2+1)$ denotes the volume of the unit ball in $\Rn$ and $\text{Vol}_g(M)$ denotes the Riemannian volume of $M$.
 This result is due to Avakumovi\'{c}~\cite{Avakumovic} and Levitan~\cite{Levitan}, and it was generalized to general self-adjoint elliptic pseudo-differential operators by H\"ormander~\cite{HSpec}.
-The sharpness of \eqref{1.10} means that it cannot be improved for the standard round sphere.
-Recall that The following sharp ``pointwise'' Weyl law holds (see e.g. \cite{SoggeHangzhou})
+The sharpness of \eqref{1.10} means that it cannot be improved for the standard sphere.
+The original Weyl law was proved by Weyl \cite{weyl} for a compact domain in $\mathbb{R}^n$ over a hundred years ago.
+See Arendt, Nittka, Peter and Steiner \cite{anps} for historical background on this famous problem and its solution by Weyl.